MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 ### Reduced recompilations for workloads using temporary tables across multiple scopes (CTP 2.3)

-Prior to this feature, when referencing a temporary table with a DML statement (`SELECT`, `INSERT`, `UPDATE`, `DELETE`), if the temporary table was created by an outer scope batch, this would result in a recompile of the DML statement each time it is executed.
+Prior to this feature, when referencing a temporary table with a data manipulation language (DML) statement (`SELECT`, `INSERT`, `UPDATE`, `DELETE`), if the temporary table was created by an outer scope batch, this would result in a recompile of the DML statement each time it is executed.
 With this improvement, SQL Server performs additional lightweight checks to avoid unnecessary recompilations:

 - Check if the outer-scope module used for creating the temporary table at compile time is the same one used for consecutive executions.
 - Keep track of any data definition language (DDL) changes made at initial compilation and  compare them with DDL operations for consecutive executions.